Rhythm Energy Review

 Good For

-- You have solar panels--Rhythm's buyback rates beat most competitors
+- You have solar panels--Rhythm's buyback program is competitive and well-designed

 Avoid If

-- You need prepaid options--they don't have them
+- You need prepaid electricity--Rhythm doesn't offer it

-- You want a physical office to visit (100% digital)
+- You want a physical office to visit--they're 100% digital

 Company Snapshot